wgarrett4/fallhacking2020/README.md

  - You MAY NOT work as a team

 Project Assignment (i.e. bare minimum to get a 100) The setup (mandatory -- i.e. **nothing else is graded without this**).
-There are no limitations to using outside sources on the setup phase:
+There are no limitations to using outside sources on the setup phase.
+Complete this as soon as possible so we can start tracking the scoreboard:
  - [ ] Sign up for WeChall, connected to overthewire.org .
 Guide is here: https://overthewire.org/information/wechall.html
  - [ ] Add overthewire.org as a linked site in wechall here https://www.wechall.net/linked_sites
  - [ ] Make a pull request to this page, updating the table below with your initials, overthewire name, and wechall name.
 More info here https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request